GerdHirsch/java-UndoRedoFramework/README.md

 # Undo Redo Framework
 A detailed documentation is found in my OODPScript.pdf
-Ask for Workshops and Scripts
+Ask for Workshops and Scripts at http://www.gerdhirsch.de/SeminarOOAnalyseUML.html

 ## Command Pattern (GoF)
 This Framework is based on the Design Pattern of the GoF